Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/02-representing-graphs.md

 ## Alternative Representations

 Some technical interview questions can be considered graph questions, but do not provide any of the representations (list of edges, adjacency matrix, adjacency list) discussed in this lesson.
-Handling these cases will be discussed more through this course.
+Handling these cases will be discussed further on in this course.

 ### !end-callout